Are you considering one of the Canon Battery Grips?

 Here are the links to the specific grips and the Canon DSLR cameras they go with:

-Battery grips usually have the capacity to hold either two of the proprietary batteries that the camera uses or it has the capacity to hold several extra AA batteries.
-This obviously gives you the benefit of giving you more battery life.
+VERSATILITY: Battery grips usually have the capacity to hold either two of the proprietary batteries that the camera uses or it has the capacity to hold several extra AA batteries.

-This is a great advantage for sports and school photography, shooting weddings and other events, rapid-exposure model and fashion shoots.
+This is a great advantage for sports and school photography, shooting weddings and other events, rapid-exposure fashion and model photography sessions.

 PORTRAIT: The other chief advantage of these using grips is a vertical shutter release.
 If you shoot mostly vertical (portrait) orientation and you don't like the twist of your wrist, it's a big advantage.